 During the 2012 cycle, House Majority PAC spent $36 million, amassing a record that independent observers called “impressive” and “winning.”
 The Democrat won in 63 percent of the races in which House Majority PAC spent a significant sum.
 And of the 10 races in which House Majority PAC spent the most money, Democrats won eight.

-As we look toward 2014 and beyond, House Majority PAC is committed to building a long-term organization that will continue to take on Republican outside groups in the fight for the House majority.
+As House Majority PAC looks ahead, we have an ambitious plan for the 2016 cycle that will continue to push back on GOP-aligned outside groups in the fight for the House majority.

 Short url: http://hmp.ac/17mfU9n